cebrini/100-days-of-code/log.md

 **Today's Progress:** Almost have "Diff Two Arrays" from @freecodecamp Intermediate Algorithm challenges.

 **Thoughts:** Accomplished quite a bit.
 I expect to complete the challenge by my next entery and begin work on the next one.
 Feeling more motivated the more I do.
 I hope this is a trend!

+### Day 12: Aug 7, 2016

+**Today's Progress:** Completed "Diff two Arrays" from @freecodecamp Intermediate Algorithm callenges.

+**Thoughts:** Glad to complete another one of the challenges.
+I didn't use all the suggested array methods that the list.
+I guess that's alright but should probably go back and see if I missed learning something.
+I still want to improve on the length of time it takes me to do these challenges.
+I've noticed some improvement.
+I'm sure if I stick to it I'll improve over time.